PreciousU/preciousu.github.io/README.md

 **Impact**: Enhanced system reliability, improved backup and recovery processes, and reduced operational costs.

 ### Microsoft 365 Rollout and Automation
-Led the deployment of Microsoft 365 Business tools across the organization:
+Led the deployment of Microsoft 365 Business tools across the organisation:
 - Teams, SharePoint, OneDrive, and Power Apps
 - Automated cash and procurement approval workflows